zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 >
 > To use [Colab] one needs to have a Google account.
 >
-> To test and run an Arivis Cloud module locally one needs [Docker Desktop] or an equivivalent runtime installed
+> To test and run an [arivis Cloud] module locally one needs [Docker Desktop] or an equivalent runtime installed

-## Content
+# Content

 The workshop is focusing on various tools and python packages published by ZEISS for reading CZI images, exchanging Deep-Learning models and general image processing tasks.
 The following topics will be covered: